scrapinghub/splash/docs/scripting-ref.rst

   must include a function called ``main``.
 The first argument to ``main`` is an object that has the properties ``resume`` and ``error``. ``resume`` is a function which can be used to resume Lua execution.
-It takes an optional string argument which will be returned to Lua in the ``ok`` return value.
+It takes an optional string argument which will be returned to Lua in the ``value`` return value.
   ``error`` is a function which can be called with a required string value that is returned in the ``error`` return value.
 * timeout - a float which determines (in seconds) how long to allow JavaScript